sharvari-gote/resmet/README.md

-# resmet
+# Augmenting Backbone Approaches To Instance-level Recognition For Artworks
-Studying the behaviours and patterns drawn by ResNets on The Met dataset.
+Studying the behaviours and patterns drawn by ResNets on '[The Met](https://www.metmuseum.org/)' dataset.

-Here, we use the mini-Met dataset which contains 33501 classes of images.
+Here, we use 'The Mini Met' dataset which contains 33501 classes of images.
 In our experimentation so far, we have delved into
 1) [ResNet18 on ImageNet](https://drive.google.com/file/d/1amFEYsUmJkJlG1Kt0RQ_dAiYS-kojrgi/view?usp=sharing): The standard ResNet backbone.
 2) [ResNet18SRC on ImageNet](https://drive.google.com/file/d/1c6X9DxyGKHgKxj69UPZE2BhWvXL2z20X/view?usp=sharing): Trained on Met with contrastive loss (Syn+Real-Closest).
 Initialization: ImageNet pre-training.
 3) [ResNet18-SWSL-SRC](https://drive.google.com/file/d/11aOyuZaUFze7ffDHJz-A7__rWArT2fsW/view?usp=sharing): Trained on Met with contrastive loss (Syn+Real-Closest).
 Initialization: SWSL.